 Q: How long must I wait for a donor heart?

 Waiting time for a new heart varies by blood type, recipient size and weight and by "status".
-The status system reflects an effort to a measure a patient's risk of dying soon, and to assure that patients with the most severe heart failure symptoms get priority when a donor heart becomes available.
+The status system reflects an effort to measure a patient's risk of dying soon, and to assure that patients with the most severe heart failure symptoms get priority when a donor heart becomes available.
 The average waiting time in Maryland is currently about 18 months for patients who are healthy enough to wait at home for their new heart.
 The wait is somewhat shorter for patients who require hospitalization or intravenous medicines, or insertion of a blood pump.

 Q: What procedures do you follow to match the donor heart with the recipient?